 The El Paso Police Department, in recent years, has taken great steps in addressing crime.
-However, the EPPD is still lacking technological resources that would aid law enforcement in properly addressing gun crime within the city.
+However, the EPPD is still lacking technological resources that would aid law enforcement in properly addressing our crime within the city.
 Gun-related crime, for the most part, is usually addressed when officers are dispatched to the scene.
 Unfortunately, this is a reactive component of law enforcement.
 In order to keep up with the ever-changing criminal landscape law enforcement needs to approach the problem by being strategically and tactically intelligent in their responses.
 The El Paso Police Department has taken steps in addressing gun crime by most recently forming the department's first National Integrated Ballistic Information Network (NIBIN) program.
 By utilizing a gun detection system it would provide an instantaneous notification to the officers.
 As opposed to the usual route of the call taker answering the call, then routing the call to the appropriate dispatcher, and finally dispatching a unit.
 This would be an innovative approach to responding to gun crime and it will also enable officers to recover and preserve valuable evidence.
 In order to properly address gun-related crime, the El Paso Police Department will be focusing on preventive, proactive and enforcement components.
 The El Paso Police Department will continue to implement preventative measures which consist of community and school presentations.
 The presentations will focus on gang and gun awareness.
 This component will be a collaboration between the El Paso Police Gang Unit and Police Area Representatives (PAR).
 These presentations will be in the combination of in-person sessions and via online depending on health restrictions.
+In a continuous effort in preventing gun crime the El Paso Police Department will need to sustain maintenance to the existing Gun Shot Detection Sensors.
+This will assist our Department in reaching our goal of prevention, detection and apprehension of potential offenders.

-Supporting Data :
+Supporting Data:

-The City of El Paso, over the past 5 years has seen an average increase of 9% in gun-related crime calls.
-From 1,172 calls in 2015 to 2,058 calls in 2020, the El Paso Police Department saw a 75% increase in gun-related calls for service.
-In the year of 2015, 266 cases were documented related to gun crimes being committed citywide, in 2020 that number has increased to 994 cases.
-A request for data was made to our Fusion Center (crime analysis) regarding all calls for services, documented reports, and physical arrests cases from the years of 2015 to 2019.
+The City of El Paso, from January 2021 to November 2021 the El Paso Police Department has continued to see Pebble Hills Regional Command (PHRC) and Northeast Regional Command (NERC) continuously as areas with consistent gun-related calls for service.
+During the 11 month span 207 calls for service were documented related to gun crimes being committed within those affected regions.
+A request for data was made to our Fusion Center (crime analysis) regarding most recent statistics on calls for services, documented reports, during the reported period.
 By using the following data both Pebble Hills Regional Command (PHRC) and the Northeast Regional Command (NERC) are consistent active areas of gun-related crime citywide.
-Between the years of 2015 and 2019, PHRC had 32% of citywide calls for services, 31% of citywide documented reports, and 28% of citywide documented reports, and 23% of city-wide physical arrests.
-Thus making those two regional commands the initial focus of this initiative.
+Thus making those two regional commands our continued focus of this ongoing initiative.
 The El Paso Police Department Gang unit has historically played an integral role in handling gun/gang-related crime.
 As of 2019, the EPPD Gang unit has identified 131 Texas gangs, as well as 1,559 El Paso gang members.
-Having up to date knowledge of Active Street gangs will only enable investigators to effectively and efficiently identify potential suspects.
+Having up to date knowledge of Active Street gangs will enable investigators to effectively and efficiently identify potential suspects.